folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 Introduction
 ------------

-Stripes is part of the [Folio](http://www.folio.org/) project, which is building an open library services platform.
+Stripes is part of the open library services platform [Folio](http://www.folio.org/).
 The goal of Folio is that third-party developers will be able to contribute moduls that slide easily into place as part of a library' IT infrastructure -- for example, an acquisitions module or integration with an institutional respository.

 Folio modules run on clouds of servers -- either hosted commercially by SAAS providers like EBSCO, or hosted locally by institutions that